Tending to Our Inner World, Cultivating Genuine Connection

 Anthony Maes

 Anthony “T” Maes found mindfulness during college when struggling with addiction, and it saved his life.
 He has practiced mindfulness meditation since 2003 including many weeklong and monthlong silent retreats.
-He’s been teaching teens in mindfulness retreats and weekly class formats since 2009 for various organizations including Spirit Rock and IBME.
+He’s been teaching teens in mindfulness retreats and weekly class formats since 2009 for various organizations including Spirit Rock and Inward Bound Mindfulness Education.
 On retreat he enjoys teaching emotional intelligence, diversity and inclusion, relational mindfulness, multi-racial liberation, and acrobalance.
 He is a teacher and coordinator of the weekly Teen Sangha meditation group at East Bay Meditation Center.
 He has worked as a wilderness mentor for middle-school boys with Stepping Stones Project and Back To Earth.
-He is passionate about supporting college-aged young adults, and has founded a leadership program for “aged out” iBme alumni.
+He is passionate about supporting college-aged young adults, and has founded a leadership program for “aged out” Inward Bound Mindfulness Education alumni.
 “T” graduated from UC Berkeley in 2004, completed the yearlong Commit2Dharma program at East Bay Meditation Center in 2011, and is currently part of the Community Dharma Leaders training at Spirit Rock Meditation Center.

-Devon Cresci has been practicing mindfulness since 1997.
+Devon Sangster Rath has been practicing mindfulness since 1997.
 She graduated with her Master’s in Social Work from the University of Pennsylvania in 2002.
 Since that time she has worked with teens in many different capacities.
 Currently she works part time for Mindful Schools as a guiding teacher for their yearlong teacher training program and full time as a Social Worker in a public high school in San Francisco.
 There, she teaches mindfulness to both students and staff.
 Devon identifies as a queer woman and is heartfelt about the power of mindfulness practice to increase peace and freedom for all.

 Tuition & Payment Information

-Tuition is $250 for this 2-night, 3 day online retreat
+Tuition is $250-$400 sliding scale for this 2-night, 3 day online retreat

 Deposit & Balance & Refunds

-Retreat payment of $250 is required to reserve a space on a retreat and includes a $35 nonrefundable application fee.
+Retreat payment is required to reserve a space on a retreat and includes a $35 nonrefundable application fee.
 If you sign up and are unable to attend, please cancel more than 7 days before retreat.
 A full refund will be offered, less a $35 application fee.
 For cancellations made within 7 days of retreat start, we are not able to offer a refund.

 Diversity